SnowflakePowered/snowflake/README.md

 What's Possible?
 ----------------
 Anything that's possible to do in HTML5 will be possible on Snowflake.
-Including Material Design (coming soon)
+Snowflakes initial interface will be done in Material Design, for a beautiful looking window to your games.

 ![mockup](branding/mockups/ngcopen.png)

 I don't code, what can I do with Snowflake?
 -------------------------------------------
-Nothing yet, hang on while we get our API stable and start to write the UI!
+Star our repository and bookmark our [website at http://snowflakepowe.red](http://snowflakepowe.red/) to keep up with Snowflake's development.
+We'll have something new in store for you soon!

 Legal
 -----